 IN DECEMBER OF 1850,

 a faculty wife in Brunswick, Maine, named Harriet Beecher Stowe hid a fugitive slave in her house.
-While John Andrew Jackson stayed for only one night, he made a lasting impression: drawing from this experience, Stowe began to write Uncle Tom’s Cabin, one of the most in consequential books in American history and the novel that helped inspire the overthrow of slavery in the United States.
+While John Andrew Jackson stayed for only one night, he made a lasting impression: drawing from this experience, Stowe began to write Uncle Tom’s Cabin, one of the most consequential books in American history and the novel that helped inspire the overthrow of slavery in the United States.

 A Plausible Man unfolds as a historical detective story, as Susanna Ashton combs obscure records for evidence of Jackson’s remarkable flight from slavery to freedom, his quest to liberate his enslaved family, and his emergence as an international advocate for abolition.
 This fresh and original work takes us through the Civil War, Reconstruction, and the restoration of white supremacy— where we last glimpse Jackson losing his freedom again on a Southern chain gang.